 YES!!!!!
 Your clothing needs to be on hangers!!!!
 Tags may be attached as a sticker or with a safety pin or tagging gun in a seam where it will not damage the item!!

 For shoes, attach the pair together somehow, punch a hole in the tag and tie it on, or use a safety pin to pin the tag on.
 Do not use packing tape on shoes, it comes off.
+(Rubber bands work well to keep shoes together for online!)

 For toys and equipment, attach tags with packing tape, safety pins or ribbon.
 If your toy comes with small pieces, you must secure them together!
-Likewise, please consider transport for you, us and the buyer.
+Likewise, please consider transport for you, for us and especially for the buyer.
 Bringing the racetrack all put together shows that all the pieces are there but . . .we can't bag that for the buyer!

 For books & DVDs use painter's tape (masking tape!) to attach the tag to the back cover.
 Do NOT use stickers or other kinds of tape on books!
 They damage the covers.